This is the question that never seems to get a clear answer.

 months

-🔒 We don’t store or share this number — it’s
+π We don't store or share this number β it's

 used only to show your readiness verdict.